 Virtual assistants can be used for a number of tasks from compiling leads to helping schedule meetings.
 They can basically handle any task that you need completed where they don’t physically need to be present.

-The more challenging part after understanding what role you want your virtual assistant to take is setting clear expectations.
+The more challenging part after understanding what role you want the virtual assistant to take is setting clear expectations.
 To set clear expectations, you need to either complete an example task that they would do, or conduct a trial with them.
 Defining expectations usually revolves around a numerical list setting the steps they need to take to complete your task.